J. Ulric Walmsley

 and Leo Walmsley.

-were reproduced as postcards for Ruddocks of Lincoln, some of which
+as postcards for Ruddocks of Lincoln, and Henry Jenkionson of Leeds.

-it has been suggested that a catalogue be prepared of all his known paintings.
+a catalogue has been prepared of all his known paintings.
+This can be accessed from the members' area.

 If you have one – or know of one – please complete the FORM HERE.